kartik4042/blossom-predict/README.md

 RandomForestClassifier is used to classify the flower into its types.
 The app has been deployed over Heroku platform.

-You can access the appliction [here](https://blossom-predict.herokuapp.com/).
+You can access the application [here](https://blossom-predict.herokuapp.com/).

 **App view**